Matuco19/MUA-API/README.md

 # MUA API

 MUA API (Matuco19 Utility API) is a multi-purpose API developed in Node.js that offers a variety of services through a simple and easy-to-use interface.
 The API is designed to be a versatile tool for developers, providing a range of functionalities that can be integrated into any project.
+Don't forget to ⭐ the project!

 ---